Psalm 33 – The Great and Awesome God

 He considers all their works.

 b.
-He fashions their hearts individually: God made us one by one, each with our own particular physical, mental, emotional makeup; including the allowance of our weaknesses and sinful inclinations.
-As our Maker He has the right of inspection, so He considers all their works.
+He fashions their hearts individually: God made us one by one, each with our own particular physical, mental, emotional makeup, including the allowance of our weaknesses and sinful inclinations.
+As our Maker He has the right of inspection, so He considers all our works.

 3. (16-17) The weakness of even the mighty among men.